adamfisher/QueryPush/README.md

 - **Concurrent Execution Protection**: Each query is protected by `[DisallowConcurrentExecution]` - if a query is still running when its next scheduled time arrives, the new execution is skipped
 - **State Persistence**: Last run timestamps prevent duplicate executions across application restarts
-- **Database Connection Validation**: ODBC connections are tested at startup with detailed error messages for missing drivers
+- **Database Connection Validation**: The `DatabaseConnectionFactory` validates connections at startup with detailed error messages for unsupported providers or connection failures
 - **Configuration Validation**: Comprehensive validation of all settings, references, and file paths before execution begins

 ## State Management